 - Feeling triggered or anxious about something seen in porn

 - Using sexual language, behaviour, jokes or drawings that aren’t age-appropriate

 - Poor body image and/or mental health issues related to porn

 - Needing to watch more and more porn to be satisfied

-Limit your access
+Limit access to porn